Yamini2001/LeetCode-Solutions/README.md

    ##  Longest Valid Parenthesis
    Given a string containing just the characters '(' and ')', return the length of the longest valid (well-formed) parentheses substring.

+   ## Longest Balanced SubArray
+   A subarray is called balanced if the number of distinct even numbers in the subarray is equal to the number of distinct odd numbers.